Ocerious/ocerious/README.md

 <br />

-I'm a self-taught programmer and from Australia.
+I'm a self-taught programmer from Australia.

 **About me**